JustDanceModding/texture-cooker/README.md

 ## Requirements
-WARNING: nvcompress is required for every platform.
-- Bundler.exe from the Xbox 360 SDK for Xbox 360
+- Bundler.exe from the Xbox 360 SDK and nvcompress + nvtt.dll for Xbox 360
 - [Wiimms Image Tool](https://szs.wiimm.de/wimgt/) for Wii
 - [XTX-Extractor](https://github.com/aboood40091/XTX-Extractor) for NX
 - TexConv2 for WiiU
 - dds2gtf for PS3
-- nvcompress for PC/PS4/Xbox One
+- Pillow Library

 ## How to use
 In the "toCook" folder you need to put your textures (dosen't matter which format)